Treasury looters using foreign currency exchange to launder funds, GIABA warns

 “Furthermore, Nigeria shares borders with countries that are members of distinct monetary zones, namely; the West African CFA zone and the Central African CFA zone.

-“Trade and financing exchanges with these neighbouring countries involve currency exchange and therefore a strong demand of bureau de Change services.
+“Trade and financing exchanges with these neighbouring countries involve currency exchange and therefore a strong demand for Bureau de Change services.

 “The galloping inflation that the world economy is experiencing as well as the depreciation of the Naira, have led to greater demand for international currencies, in particular the US dollar, insofar as holding foreign currency is considered a means of mitigating the effects of inflation and the depreciation of the national currency”.